kehindeegunjobi93/pern-weather-app/README.md

-# Full Stack React App Tutorial
+# A PERN Weather React App
 A simple weather app, built for with React, Reactstrap, Express, and PostgreSQL.